New here? Start here.

 You’re just training again.

-Not exactly the same way.
-Not with the same expectations.
 But with a rhythm that holds a little better under the way life is now structured.

 And maybe that’s where most people misread this phase.